Skip to main content

 PowerShell Execution Policies

 Recent Windows versions use PowerShell, which has a more restrictive execution policy designed to prevent the execution of malicious scripts.
-Unfortunately, this also prevents the execution of Node.js applications.
+Unfortunately, this also prevents the execution of some scripting applications, like Node.js or Python.

 If you get a message in the console as the one below: